Make Your Veterinary Office Lobby Less “Waiting,” And More “Welcoming”

-You may not know new clients the same way that you know beloved bonded clients, but high-stress appointments will affect them no differently.
-Your receptionists should be aware of the appointment schedule and keep tabs on when to expect a potentially emotional client.
-Prioritize quality of life discussions and euthanasias, and give these patients and clients the private space of a closed exam room.
-Even well-meaning comments and encouragement from other clients may be difficult for them to take at this time, so let them have their own, quiet space.
+You may not know new clients the same way you know beloved bonded clients, but high-stress appointments will affect them no differently.
+Your receptionists should know the appointment schedule and keep tabs on when to expect a potentially emotional client.
+Prioritize the quality of life discussions and euthanasias, and give these patients and clients the private space of a closed exam room.
+Even well-meaning comments and encouragement from other clients may be difficult for them to take, so let them have their own quiet space.

 Avoid a Paperwork Predicament

-There is one built-in task for new clients that can distract from any wait time: New Client Paperwork.
-While you should provide online forms for pet owners to fill out ahead of time and at their convenience, some people won’t do so.
-When a new client needs to complete paperwork, let them do it inside of an exam room.
+New clients have one built-in task that can distract from any wait time: New Client Paperwork.
+While you should provide online forms for pet owners to fill out ahead of time and at their convenience, some people won't do so.
+When a new client needs to complete paperwork, let them do it inside an exam room.
 They can set down a carrier or let go of a leash in a safe space where the pet can get comfortable and relax.
-Then the pet owner has both hands free to take care of the paperwork, and even think about questions they may have while filling it out.
+Then the pet owner has both hands free to take care of the paperwork and even think about questions they may have while filling it out.

-An important marketing note: take this opportunity to ask, specifically, where this new client found out about your practice.
-This is more than asking, “Did you see us online?”
+An important marketing note: take this opportunity to ask where this new client found out about your practice.
+This is more than asking, "Did you see us online?"
 Find out if a neighbor recommended you.
-Or, perhaps this pet owner Googled a symptom and found your blog in the search results.
-In this way, the waiting room experience can help you gauge which marketing efforts are actually bringing these new clients into your office.
+Or, perhaps this pet owner googled a symptom and found your blog in the search results.
+In this way, the waiting room experience can help you gauge which marketing efforts are bringing these new clients into your office.